-Food In Motion: Healthy Vegetarian Side Dish For Thanksgiving
+Food In Motion: Vegetarian Thanksgiving Side Dish Recipe

 Hello everyone, are you ready to learn how to make a lovely, healthy side vegetarian dish for Thanksgiving this year?
 This is Jewels (Liz and I alternate months on decor8) with another episode of Food in Motion!
 So tell me, are you guys already thinking about what to make for Turkey day?
 I grew up in Germany and Thanksgiving had no meaning in my family’s life.
 My German family is looking forward to Christmas and can’t wait to have me and my new little family including my tiny daughter Clementine come visit.
 Over here in the US though, Thanksgiving is so important that I almost feel like it’s a trial run for Christmas!
 My husband’s mom has been browsing through food magazines for weeks to find inspiration.
 I am a vegetarian, so a shiny bird is not going to float my boat.
 I need some tasty alternatives that are a little more exciting than just mashed potatoes and sautéed carrots.
 I want to contribute something to this meal and of course also impress my American family with something that is healthy and super delicious at the same time.